joelkur/dotfiles/README.md

 # dotfiles
-My config files for nvim and possibly more in the future

-## Use
-1. Make sure [GNU Stow](https://www.gnu.org/software/stow/) is installed.
-2. Run `stow nvim`
+My dotfiles for quickly setting up fedora.
+Has configs for i3, polybar and neovim.

+To install, run `./install.sh` in the root of repository.